syncfusion-content/blazor-docs/blazor/calendar/events.md

 ---
 layout: post
 title: Events in Blazor Calendar Component | Syncfusion
-description: Learn about Events in Blazor Calendar component of Syncfusion, and more details.
+description: Learn here all about Events in Syncfusion Blazor Calendar component and more.
 platform: Blazor
 control: Calendar
 documentation: ug
 ---

-# Events
+# Events in Blazor Calendar Component

 This section explains the list of events of the Calendar component which will be triggered for appropriate Calendar actions.